 You will now make an incision from the forward-most point of your cut around the rectum, moving in a straight line toward the deer’s sternum.
-It is immensely important to cut no deeper than what is necessary to slit the hide and into the body cavity.
+It is crucial to cut no deeper than necessary to slit the hide and into the body cavity.

 If you cut too deeply when making this incision, you will puncture the paunch, spilling stomach contents into the body cavity.

 Your incision will open the deer’s body cavity from the anus to the sternum, exposing the internal organs that must be removed during the following steps.

 It is important to know the game laws in your area, as some states stipulate that sex organs must remain on a carcass for identification purposes until it has been removed from the field.

 If this is not the case in your state, a simple severing cut will remove such body parts as you make your incision into the cavity.